ayberkt/formal-topology-in-UF/README.md

 The main development comprises nine modules.
 If you are interested in reading the code, I suggest the following order:

 1. `Basis`.
-Definitions of foundational notions (powerset, etc).
+Basic definitions of univalent type theory, many of which are imported from `agda/cubical` and some of which are adapted from Martín Escardó's [introduction to HoTT/UF][4].
 2. `Poset`.
 3. `Frame`.
-A rudimentary development of frames.
+A rudimentary development of [frames][5].
 4. `Nucleus`.
 The notion of a [nucleus][3] on a frame.
 5. `FormalTopology`.
 Definition of a formal topology as an interaction system.
 6. `Cover`.
 The cover relation induced by the structure of a formal topology.